Graham913/G-Hog-mapper-notebook/README.md

 # January

 We made a lot of progress in terms of CAD, creating most of what we need for the final robot.
+Graham has been working hard annd focused on the CAD while I was focused on the code side.

 ### Initial Chassis Base - - - - - - - - - - - - - - - - - -Initial Rough Tread Design